dkeightley/macOS-setup/README.md

 Install the font, and set both Terminal and iTerm2 to use the font

-OR - you can install the included profiles in this repo
+OR - you can load the included preferenes in this repo (*iterm2.plist and *.terminal)

 ## Setup macOS